-individual Certificate.
-STATE OF COLORADO, County of Mesa, City of Grand Junction.
-I do hereby join in a petition for the nomination of I also certify that I believe the above named person is especially qualified to fill the said office and is of a good moral character.
+I also certify that I believe the above named person is especially qualified to fill the said office and is of a good moral character.
 I further certify that I join in this petition for the nomination of the above named person believing that he has not become a candidate as the nominee or representative of, or because of any promised support from any political party, or any committee or convention representing or acting for any political party.

+(Signed)....

-(Signed) STATE OF COLORADO, County of Mesa, City of Grand Junction. deposes and says that he is the person who signed the foregoing certificate, and that the statements therein are true.
-(Signed) Subscribed and sworn to before me thisday of My commission expires Notary Public.
+STATE OF COLORADO,

+County of Mesa,

+City of Grand Junction.

+denoses and says that he is the power who signed the foresting says deposes and says that he is the person who signed the foregoing certificate, and that the statements therein are true.

+Notary Public.